miklevin/MikeLev.in/_posts/2025-11-13-the-age-of-hybrid-ai-commoditized-intelligence-and-sovereign-workflow.md

-Caching also comes into play here because while *crawl-and-index* attacks on Google's competitive moat may not make sense, not having to perform the exact same crawl the next time a *close enough* user inquiry happens saves money and thus technology like memcached and what CDN providers like Akamai and CloudFlare do will explode.
+Caching also comes into play here because while *crawl-and-index* attacks on Google's competitive moat may not make sense, not having to perform the exact same crawl the next time a *close enough* user inquiry happens saves money and thus technology like memcached and what CDN providers like Akamai and Cloudflare do will explode.
 It's cheaper and easier to cache than to crawl-and-index.

 But the caches — or the proxies or whatever language you want to slap on it